Play with music in three acts.

 Book and lyrics by Paul Green.

-Cast: Singing roles -- Mayor, Minny Belle Tompkins (soprano), Grandpa Joe, Johnny Johnson (high baritone), Aggie Tompkins, Captain Valentine (baritone), Sergeant Jackson, Private Harwood, Chief of Allied High Command, French Nurse (soprano), American Priest (tenor), German Priest (baritone), Dr. Mahodan (baritone).
+Cast: Singing roles -- Mayor (tenor), Minny Belle Tompkins (soprano), Grandpa Joe (tenor), Johnny Johnson (baritone), Aggie Tompkins (soprano), Captain Valentine (tenor), Sergeant Jackson (tenor), West-Point Lieutenant (high baritone), Statue of Liberty (mezzo-soprano), English Sergeant (high baritone), Private Harwood (baritone), Chief of Combined Allied Forces (tenor), French Nurse (mezzo-soprano), American Priest (tenor), German Priest (tenor), Dr. Mahodan (baritone), villagers, soldiers, madmen.

-Speaking roles -- Anguish Howington, Dr. McBray, Johann Lang, Brother George, photographer, messenger, villagers, orderlies, generals, officers, soldiers, politicians, madmen.
+Speaking roles -- Anguish Howington, Dr. McBray, Private Jessel, Camp Doll, Johann Lang, Sister, photographer, messenger, villagers, orderlies, generals, officers, soldiers.

 Duration: full evening, 65 minutes music

 Critical Edition: Kurt Weill Edition, Series I, volume 13 (full score and libretto with critical report)

 Performance Rights and Rentals: USA, CAN: EAMC